MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     The Substance config could overall, benefits from using OCIO v2 features.

 -
-    | OCIO roles are not supported, as such default configuration for
+    | :strike:`OCIO roles are not supported, as such default configuration for
-     projects is wrong and can confuse artists.
+     projects is wrong and can confuse artists.`
-    | (see `Substance parameters for OCIO configs`_)
+    | (implemented on 7.4.2 !)(see `Substance parameters for OCIO configs`_)

 -
     | The view-transform dropdown is too small in width.
 When selecting long